aturcotte/exquires/docs/usage.rst

     $ exquires-report --sort my_metric

-where ``my_metric`` is one of the metrics defined in the project file.
+where :file:`my_metric` is one of the metrics defined in the project file.

-By default, ``exquires-report`` prints the aggregated data to standard output.
+By default, :program:`exquires-report` prints the aggregated data to standard output.
 You can write the aggregated data to a file by using:

 .. code-block:: console